eresearchqut/ontvisc/README.md

 For instance to use the tool Chopper to filter reads shorter than 1000 bp and longer than 20000 bp, and reads with a minimum Phred average quality score of 10, you would specify: ```--qual_filt --qual_filt_method chopper --chopper_options '-q 10 -l 1000 --maxlength 20000'```.
 These same options can be used with NanoFilt.

+A zipped copy of the resulting preprocessed and/or quality filtered fastq file will be saved in the preprocessing folder.

-- If you trim raw read of adapters and/or quality filter the raw reads, an additional quality control step will be performed and a qc report will be generated summarising the read counts recovered before and after preprocessing.
+- If you trim raw read of adapters and/or quality filter the raw reads, an additional quality control step will be performed and a qc report will be generated summarising the read counts recovered before and after preprocessing for all samples listed in the index.csv file.

 # Filtering host reads
-- Reads mapping to a host genome reference or sequences can be filtered out by specifying the ``--host_filtering`` parameter and provide the path to the host fasta file with ``--host_fasta /path/to/host/fasta/file``.
+- Reads mapping to a host genome reference or sequences can be filtered out by specifying the ``--host_filtering`` parameter and provide the path to the host fasta file with ``--host_fasta /path/to/host/fasta/file``..

 A qc report will be generated summarising the read counts recovered after host filtering.

 # Running read classification (--read_classification)
 - Perform a direct blast homology search using megablast (``--megablast``).